hodgettsp/cesR/README.md

 ## Using the Package

-The `ces package` provides access to the 2019 CES Phone Survey and 2019 Online Survey by loading in both survey datasets under the names `phonesurvey` and `onlinesurvey` respectively.
+The `ces package` provides access to the 2019 CES Online Survey and 2019 Phone Survey by loading in both survey datasets under the names `ces2019_web` and `ces2019_phone` respectively.
 The datasets have not automatically been assigned to variable names to avoid possible confusion with other variable names.

 To call either dataset, assign the desired dataset a variable name, e.g.
 ```
-onlinesurvey <- onlinesurvey
+ces2019_web <- ces2019_web
-phonesurvey <- phonesurvey
+ces2019_phone <- ces2019_phone
 ```

 Alternatively, specific variables can be accessed without having to assign the whole dataset via the format datasetname$variablename, e.g.
 ```
-onlinesurvey$cps19_imp_iss_party
+ces2019_web$cps19_imp_iss_party
 ```

 The `ces package` also provides a non-exhuastive dataset consisting of 21 variables with renamed columns under the name `decon`.